 They were fearless, talented, and had a great sense of business.
 May ran the company like a strict schoolmaster and the kids in their care were trained and worked hard, fed and clothed well, sent to church on Sundays, and were prevented from engaging in any hanky-panky.

 Despite their achievements of fielding shows year after year, of making news by integrating an audience as early as 1904, of being billed as the “Royalty of Negro Vaudeville,” of retiring wealthy to Chicago, the four Whitman Sisters are forgotten and only a few photos seem to exist.”

-Stage Name – Whitman Sisters: considered the royalty of black vaudeville entertainment from 1900 to 1943.
+Stage Name – Whitman Sisters: considered the royalty of Black vaudeville entertainment from 1900 to 1943.
 Introduced the cakewalk in 1908.”

 “The sisters grew up in a religious home with their father as a minister and sang Jubilees at church.
 When they were young they arranged shows for their church which gave them experience when it came to producing later on in life.
-They would tour at a young age, singing and dancing in various church functions and vaudeville shows with their mother in tow as chaperone.
-They finally started their own act, The Whitman Sisters New Orleans Troubadours around 1903 Which consisted of Alberta, Mabel and Essie; Alice would join them after their mother died in 1909.”
+They would tour at a young age, singing and dancing in various church functions and vaudeville shows with their mother in tow as chaperones.
+They finally started their own act, The Whitman Sisters New Orleans Troubadours around 1903 Which consisted of Alberta, Mabel, and Essie; Alice would join them after their mother died in 1909.”